julot/sphinxcontrib-translation-assistant/README.rst

 .. important::

-  - Tab is not ASCII 9, but Unicode 3000 "Ideographic Space".
+  - Tab is not ASCII 9, but Unicode 3000 (Ideographic Space).
   - Separator is line with 44 asterisk character, rendered as horizontal line.